 The Advising of Non-majors

-First-year students are advised by "college advisers" (faculty and staff) drawn from the fellowships of their residential colleges.
+First-year students are advised by college advisers (faculty and staff) drawn from the fellowships of their residential colleges.
 These advisers are assigned by the dean of the residential college and are charged with holistic advising.
 It is expected that specific course– and major–related advising will come from the departments themselves, often from the DUSes.
-Thus you may expect questions at the beginning of the fall and spring terms from college advisers and from first-year students themselves; their questions about the department’s course offerings will frequently concern matters of placement.
-First-year students are also encouraged to consult departmental advisers, if your program has them, about any matter connected with the department’s courses or programs.
-You should make certain, therefore, that departmental advisers are thoroughly conversant with your department’s curriculum.
+Thus you may expect questions at the beginning of the fall and spring terms from college advisers and from first-year or other incoming students themselves; their questions about the department’s course offerings will frequently concern matters of placement.
+First-year and other incoming students are also encouraged to consult departmental advisers, if your program has them, about any matter connected with the department’s courses or programs.
+You should make certain, therefore, that all departmental advisers are thoroughly conversant with your department’s curriculum.

 A good resource for non-majors and majors alike is the 2015 Yale College Dean’s Office report, “Goals for All Yale College Majors.”
 The goals listed for your department may help you present your department’s curriculum and objectives to potential interested students.
 Many departments have created “roadmaps,” or visual representations indicating how students go through those majors, as well as a typical course sequence in some cases.
 Many majors offer multiple paths, and the maps are designed to facilitate comparison.
 The roadmaps and typical course sequences are visually uniform so that students may easily compare one major with another at a glance.
 If your department has not prepared a roadmap but seeks to do so, contact Pamela Schirmeister, Senior Associate Dean and Dean of Undergraduate Education.